Robert M. Benedict

-Robert M. Benedict is an American author, business owner & former politician from Minnesota, and at that time, a member of the Democratic-Farmer-Labor party.
+Robert M. Benedict (born August 8, 1950) is an American author, business owner and former politician from Minnesota, and at that time, a member of the Democratic-Farmer-Labor party.
 He published his first book in 1972 and entered the political scene a year later.

 Education

 Benedict graduated from the University of Minnesota in 1972.

 Political career

 In 1973, he was the National Director of the Center for Improved Child Nutrition.
 While in the position, he was brought to speak in favor of increasing the quality and size of school lunches in public schools by the Select Committee on Nutrition and Human Needs.

-He first served as Mayor of Bloomington, Minnesota, from 1974 to 1977.
-He became mayor at the age of just 23.
-He was elected thrice but resigned midway through his third term to represent Hennepin County in the Minnesota State Senate representing district 38, where he served from 1977 to 1981.
-He also became the youngest person ever to enter the State Senate being just 26 at the time.
+Benedict was elected mayor of Bloomington, Minnesota at the age of 23 and served in that capacity from 1974 to 1977.
+He was elected three times during that period, but resigned midway through his third term to represent district 38 in Hennepin County in the Minnesota State Senate.
+He served from 1977 to 1981.
+At that time, he was the youngest person ever to enter the state senate, being just 26 when he was elected.